 Harness

-A harness is worn by climbers to attach themselves to the rope and other protective devices.
-It consists of a waistband and leg loops and is a crucial piece of safety equipment.
+Worn by climbers, a harness provides a secure connection point to the climbing rope and other protective devices.
+It typically comprises a sturdy waistband and leg loops, distributing weight and making it a fundamental piece of safety equipment.

 Crampons

-Knowing the terms for various types of terrain will help you prepare and choose the appropriate techniques for your climb:
+The mountain environment is incredibly diverse.
+Understanding the specific terms for different types of terrain will help you prepare and choose the most appropriate techniques and gear for your climb.

 Alpine Climbing